ocaml/dune/doc/concepts/sandboxing.rst

 - The actions in the sandbox can use absolute paths to refer to anywhere outside the sandbox.
 This means that only dependencies on relative paths in the build tree can be enforced/detected by sandboxing.
-- The sandboxed actions still run with full permissions of Dune itself so sandboxing is not a security feature.
+- The sandboxed actions still run with full permissions of Dune itself, so sandboxing is not a security feature.
 It won't prevent network access either.
 - We don't erase the environment variables of the sandboxed commands.
 This is something we want to change.
 - Performance impact is usually small, but it can get noticeable for fast actions with very large sets of dependencies.

-Per-action Sandboxing Configuration
+Per-Action Sandboxing Configuration
 -----------------------------------

 Some actions may rely on sandboxing to work correctly.